maximilien/i18n4go/README.md

   ...
   MERGE STRINGS:

-  -merge-strings            merges multiple <filename>.go.<language>.json files into a <language>.all.json
+  merge-strings              merges multiple <filename>.go.<language>.json files into a <language>.all.json

-  -r                        [optional] recursesively combine files from all subdirectories -source-language          [optional] the source language of the file, typically also part of the file name, e.g., \"en_US\" (default to 'en')
+  -r                         [optional] recursesively combine files from all subdirectories --source-language          [optional] the source language of the file, typically also part of the file name, e.g., "en_US" (default to 'en')

   -d                         the directory containing the json files to combine
 ```

 The command `-merge-strings` combines strings in multiple `*.go.[lang].json` files generated by `Extract Strings` into one file.
 Using the same example source as above.